WafflesExploits/WafflesFORCE/README.md

 ![image](https://github.com/user-attachments/assets/207902fe-2e60-497b-9a79-1ddcb460b7ca)
-### -> Multi-threaded Login Bruteforcer for Bypassing CRSF Tokens Protection
+### -> Bypass CSRF Token Protection with a Multi-threaded Login Bruteforcer
 This script is designed to brute force logins and bypass CSRF token protection.
 It achieves this by automatically capturing the CSRF token before each login attempt.

 ## Table of Contents